-Credit risk for the Partnership is mitigated by the amount of overcollateralisation of the beneficial interest in loans and which is monitored using an ACT.
+Credit risk for the Partnership is mitigated by the amount of overcollateralisation of the beneficial interest in loans and which is monitored using an asset coverage test ("ACT"), which is intended to ensure the LLP can meet its obligations under the Covered Bond Guarantee.
+The test must ensure that, on specific dates throughout the year, the balance of the social housing loans included within the portfolio exceeds, by a calculated amount, the Covered Bonds outstanding.
 The overcollateralisation is available in full for the benefit of the Partnership.
 The Transaction Documentation provides that the Partnership and its Members should ensure that the adjusted aggregate loan portfolio asset is at least equal to or greater than the aggregate amount outstanding on the covered bonds on each calculation date.
-The adjusted loan amount is the balance of the Housing Association loans after adjusting for various set-offs and adjustments unique to particular groups of loans, together with allowances for loan defaults.
+The adjusted loan amount is the balance of the Housing Association loans after adjusting for various setoffs and adjustments unique to particular groups of loans, together with allowances for loan defaults.

 In the event that there is a breach of the ACT, the Members (excluding the liquidation Member) are required to take steps to make good the deficit in providing either the necessary capital contributions to enable further Housing Association loans to be acquired or in cash, as a cash capital contribution, in order that the ACT breach is cured before the next ACT calculation.
+On the date the ACT was tested in December 2021, the level of assets exceeded the required amount by 39%.